Home

 Herbarium collections

 Dried plant specimens are stored as a reference for plant identification in collections known as herbaria.
-Well labelled and kept in controlled conditions of low humidity they can be used for centuries, while living plants are much more susceptible and their survival as a point of reference cannot be guaranteed.
-When plants are named the names are nearly always linked to stored herbarium specimens, the ‘types’ for that name, which are given special protection.
-Databases of collections are currently being developed, and images of many collections, especially the types, are becoming available.
+Well-labelled and kept under controlled conditions of low humidity, they can be kept for reference indefinitely, while living plants are much more susceptible and their survival as a point of reference cannot be guaranteed.
+When a new species is named it is linked to a stored herbarium specimen, the ‘type’ for that name.
+Databases of collections are currently being developed, and images of many collections, especially the types, are becoming available online in ‘Virtual Herbaria’.
 More...

 Herbaria